jdang4/Benchmarking-DB/README.md

 After pulling the prebuilt image you can go ahead and get the Redis container running in the Docker Engine.
 The following commands is what I use that includes my own Redis config file, persistence, and replication.

 > NOTE: Please note that the filepaths included in my commands must be changed to fit with your local machine.
 There is no need to edit the path that follows after the ":" in the file path, only the path before the colon.
+In this case, change the following path to the project directory "~/docker/Benchmark/" to fit your local machine.

 **Redis Primary Container:**